 Furthermore, the ABS Census 2011 revealed a consistent increase in the CALD proportion living within Gladstone Region.
 Hence, further collaborative and cooperative alliances across the community with key partners were established.

 The Intercultural Reference group (IRG) is perhaps the most significant outcome of the Gladstone Multicultural Strategy 2007.
 The IRG is a group of key community stakeholders to steer, coach and supervise the implementation of the top ten Multicultural projects, which have been identified by the local community as the main priorities.

 This Reference group is a collective body of individuals, which have the common interest of developing and implementing a holistic approach for Multicultural Affairs within Gladstone Area.

 The IRG gets together once a month on the last Wednesday of every month at the Community Advisory service between 5.30 and 7.00 pm.
-If you would like to participate please call Luis Arroyo at the Community Advisory Service on 07 4976 6300.
+If you would like to participate please call Multicultural Community Relations Officer at the Community Advisory Service on 07 4976 6300.

 To read the IRG Overview and Terms of Reference click here.

-Gladstone Regional Council is implementing a number of strategies to increase its level of readiness to deliver services for all Gladstone residents including:
+Currently, Gladstone Regional Council is delivering a number of strategies to increase its level of Cultural responsiveness and readiness to deliver services for all Gladstone residents including:

 - Customer Service Translating and Interpreting Services